MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/physical-network-requirements.md

 - Traffic flows out of a ToR switch to the spine or in from the spine to a ToR switch
 - Traffic leaves the physical rack or crosses a Layer-3 boundary (IP)
-- Includes management (PowerShell, Windows Admin Center), compute (VM), and inter-site stretched cluster traffic
+- Includes [management traffic](https://docs.microsoft.com/en-us/azure-stack/hci/concepts/host-network-requirements#network-traffic-types), [compute](https://docs.microsoft.com/en-us/azure-stack/hci/concepts/host-network-requirements#network-traffic-types), and inter-site stretched cluster traffic
 - Uses an Ethernet switch for connectivity to the physical network

 ### East-West traffic for Azure Stack HCI